Mjz86/c_colon/README.md

 even tho the call instruction is faster than pushing them manually, the registers are still being spilled to the stack , so in every case , a dynamic call necessarily has to store the registers necessary in the stack . all we did was , for static calls, reduce the burden of the runtime to the link time analysis.

 ---
+ enum/pattern matching functions:
+ a function returning an enum type , depending on the enum-type's properties can fall into two categories:

+ - normal control flow:
+ the enum type doesn't have any match specifier

+ - enum control flow:
+  the enum type returned dictates what caller return adress entry the callee jumps to . this is especially useful because many throw-values are enums of :
+  0. many violation exceptions.
+  1. many cancelation tokens.
+  2. many user code exceptions.

+  but often the return pointer doesn't need indirections because often the return is not an enum.

+---

 limits